Crazy Beautiful You: Plot

 Back at the hotel, Jackie's mother makes a deal with her that if she completes the full period of the medical mission, she will fund Jackie's studies in New York and give her the freedom she desperately seeks.
 The next day, Kiko takes Jackie to the medical mission in a remote mountain community where she initially finds it difficult to adjust to the conditions.
 After her mother arrives at the medical mission, Jackie becomes visibly upset after seeing her being openly affectionate with the children she is treating.
 Jackie runs off, and her mother follows after which she demands to know the reason why she was the one left behind.
 Her mother reveals that she made multiple attempts to take Jackie with her; however, her father prevented any previous contact.
 Jackie voices her struggle with growing up without her mother and expresses her inability to forgive her.
 She walks off, determined to finally leave once and for all, only to be followed by Kiko.

 Kiko scolds Jackie for her constant wallowing in self-pity when others are suffering too.
-Kiko then receives an frantic call from his younger brother that his sister Nene (Andrea Brillantes) is bleeding for an unknown reason.
+Kiko then receives a frantic call from his younger brother that his sister Nene is bleeding for an unknown reason.
 Jackie drives Kiko back and helps out his sister, after learning that she had just gotten her period.
 Kiko thanks Jackie for her help and takes her to the bus terminal; however, she has a change of heart and goes back to the medical mission to fulfil her deal for her New York plans.

 Jackie begins to put more effort into the mission and becomes closer to the people of the community.
 She also manages to patch things up with her mother and soon, she and Kiko find themselves falling in love.
 Marcus returns from the U.S early and visits the medical mission.
 He and Kiko end up competing for Jackie's affection, and Kiko decides to give Jackie up out of love for his brother.
 Jackie directly and firmly rejects Marcus' advances, because she is in love with Kiko.
 Hurt that Kiko would give her up so easily, she confronts him for not fighting for love and leaves for Manila.
 Meanwhile, Marcus confronts Kiko for always being the better of the two of them and a fight ensues, broken up by their father and his wife.
 Kiko finally talks to his father and asks him to fight for him too, because he is also his son.
 Heartbroken, Jackie and Kiko have both gone their separate ways.